 “What voice?” you might be asking in your head… That voice, hah!

 Now here, Tolle points directly to where that voice is coming from — your mind.
 Your thinking mind to be specific.

 He says Descartes’ I think, therefore I am was a mistake.
 It’s a basic error to equate thinking with Being and identity with thinking.

 We cannot think our way into knowing who we are.
 We can only experience who we are.
-Having an idea of riding a bike is not the same as the actual biking experience.
-Same goes for experiencing Being.
+Having the idea of riding a bike is not the same as the actual biking experience.
+The same goes for experiencing Being.

 Becoming identified with the mind is the greatest obstacle to this, Tolle adds.
 However, we simply cannot stop the mind from thinking.
 That’s its job.
 We just don’t let it become the boss.